 Rivera holds that the plain language of INA § 236(a) requires IJs to consider requests for release on conditional parole as an alternative to release on a monetary bond.
-Rivera, 2015 WL 1632739, at 11-12; see id. at 12 (holding that "[INA § 236(a)] unambiguously states that an [Immigration Judge] may consider conditions for release beyond a monetary bond.").
+Rivera, 307 F.R.D. at 553; see id. (holding that "[INA § 236(a)] unambiguously states that an [Immigration Judge] may consider conditions for release beyond a monetary bond.").

 Critically, Rivera rejected the government's argument that only noncitizens who are eligible for release on the minimum \$1,500 bond set forth in INA § 236(a)(2)(A) are eligible for release on conditional parole.
 This is because "conditional parole could require conditions more onerous than (at least) the minimum bond."
-Id. at 5 (citing In Re Luis Navarro-Solajo, 2011 WL 1792597, at 1 n.
+Id. at 547 (citing In Re Luis Navarro-Solajo, 2011 WL 1792597, at \1 n.
 2 (BIA Apr.
 13, 2011)).
 As the Court explained:

 The Court has found no authority indicating that an alien may only receive a bond or conditional parole where, absent a bond or conditions on her release, she would still not present a flight risk.
-Bond amounts are set above the minimum in order to mitigate the flight risk that an alien poses, and this would be the same purpose served by imposing onerous "conditions" on an alien's release in lieu of a bond The Court cannot conclude that aliens presenting some flight risk are per se ineligible for conditional parole.
+Bond amounts are set above the minimum in order to mitigate the flight risk that an alien poses, and this would be the same purpose served by imposing onerous "conditions" on an alien's release in lieu of a bond . . . .
+The Court cannot conclude that aliens presenting some flight risk are per se ineligible for conditional parole.

-Id. at 5 n.4.
-Thus, under Rivera, noncitizens are entitled to seek conditional parole regardless of whether they may be released on a minimum \$1,500 bond, on whatever conditions the IJ may deem reasonably necessary to ensure his or her appearance.
+Id. at 547 n.4.
+Thus, under Rivera, noncitizens are entitled to seek conditional parole regardless of whether they may be released on a bond of any amount, on whatever conditions the IJ may deem reasonably necessary to ensure his or her appearance.